NethServer/nh-sbom/README.md

 ## Work plan

-### Objective 1: Inventory of EOL distributions
+### Objective 1: Inventory of EOL distributions (DONE)

-1. Implement a GitHub Action for NS8, based on a common action to generate and upload the SBOM.
+1. A GitHub Action has been implemented for NS8 to generate and upload the SBOM.
+Engine: [Trivy](https://trivy.dev).
-   Chosen engine to generate the SBOM: Syft
-   The action must upload the SBOM:
+   The action uploads the SBOM:
-   - in the repository release as an attachment in JSON and SARIF format
+     - As an attachment in CyCloneDX and SARIF format in the repository release.
-   - in the repository dependency graph
+     - To the repository dependency graph.

-   Use syft to generate the SBOM.
-   Allow targeting both directories (for NethSecurity and UIs) or a container image.

-   Create 2 separate actions: one for generating the SBOM, and one for uploading and analyzing.

-2. Implement a scraper as a GitHub Action that reads EOL information from an SBOM.
+2. A scraper has been implemented as a GitHub Action to read EOL information from an SBOM.
-   For each EOL distribution, create an issue with the information.
+   For each EOL distribution, a new security advisory is created in this repository.
-   For each non-EOL distribution, create an issue reporting the end-of-support date using the [Endoflife](https://endoflife.date/docs/api) API.
-   Evaluate integrating the issues within a project.

 ### Objective 2: Rationalization of dependencies